stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ## Conclusion

-We covered a lot of ground in this part of the tutorial, so I'll summarize the most important points below:
+We covered a lot of ground in this chapter, so I'll summarize the most important points below:

 * Enumerations are data types consisting of a finite